Bouvet-deler/meta-framework-workshop/draft.md

 - **Objective:** Create a UI where the user can create content to be stored in the database
 - **Content:**
-  - Create a new page or re-use the same page from step 5
+  - Create a new page under /app/admin
-    - An example is to create a new file /admin/page.tsx (authentication can be added on this path)
+    - An example is to create a new file /admin/page.tsx (we will apply simple authentication to all admin routes later)
   -

 ---